 After you’ve captured this data for your company contacts, you can then modify how you view contacts and deals to monitor those post-sales activities and create smart lists and templates that can be used by the entire team.

-These post-sales smart lists can help team members to prioritize accounts, determine next actions, and so on.
+These post-sales smart lists can help team members to prioritize accounts, determine next actions, etc.

 Customizing your sales pipeline